How different concepts from different countries can be beneficial to your business.

 And by visiting a facility and listening to a variety of speakers from the UK, attendees were able to get a good feel about what is currently happening in Britain and if any of these ideas or initiatives can be applied to the industry back here in North America.

 That’s a huge step, and it’s something we would like to explore here in Canada.
-Initiatives like this have the ability to break down barriers and create an environment of cooperation and collaboration where different sectors are able to work together and create something that benefits not just our industry but the circular economy as a whole.
+Initiatives like this have the ability to break down barriers and create an environment of cooperation and collaboration where different sectors can work together and create something that benefits not just our industry but the circular economy as a whole.

-In Australia, a model has been developed in which auto recyclers, collision repairers and insurers work together to help ensure that more total loss vehicles are able to get into the hands of recyclers, so collision repairers and insurers have better access to replacement parts and putting metrics in place to measure it all.
+In Australia, a model has been developed in which auto recyclers, collision repairers and insurers work together to help ensure that more total loss vehicles can get into the hands of recyclers, so collision repairers and insurers have better access to replacement parts and putting metrics in place to measure it all.

 Both the Australian and UK examples serve to not only illustrate the impact that collaboration between different stakeholders can have but also that great ideas and strategies can be found the world over.